-Advisors - Ayers Campus and Wallace Drive Campus: John R. Sudduth IV
+Advisor - Ayers Campus and Wallace Drive Campus: Cami McKenzie (256.835.5415) cmckenzie@gadsdenstate.edu

-(256.835.5415) jsudduth@gadsdenstate.edu

 The courses in this program of study may not be offered every semester.
-It is important to consult with your advisor to determine course schedules to stay on track to graduate.
+Consult with your advisor to determine course schedules to stay on track to graduate.